 Residents are to receive information, at time of Intake, about the zero-tolerance policy and how to report incidents or suspicions of sexual abuse or sexual harassment.
 Additionally, the Standard requires that, "Within 10 days of intake, the agency shall provide comprehensive age-appropriate education to residents either in person or through video regarding their rights to be free from sexual abuse and sexual harassment and to be free from retaliation for reporting such incidents, and regarding agency policies and procedures for responding to such incidents."
-The facility is required to provide education in formats accessible to all residents, including those who have limited English proficiency and/or are deaf, visually impaired, and/or otherwise disabled, as well as to residents who have limited reading skills.
-The agency is also to ensure that key information is continuously and readily available or visible to residents through posters, resident handbooks, or other written formats.
+The facility is required to provide education in formats accessible to all residents, including those who have limited English proficiency and/or are deaf or hearing impaired, are blind or visually impaired, and/or are otherwise disabled, as well as to residents who have limited reading skills.
+The agency is also to ensure that key information is continuously and readily available or visible to residents through posters, Resident Handbooks, or other written formats.

 Analysis: Evidence used to determine compliance with this Standard includes: Interviews with Intake Staff and randomly selected residents.
 Agency policy governing PREA education of residents.
 Intake records of residents entering the facility in the past 12 months.
-Resident educational materials in formats accessible to those who are limited English proficient, deaf, visually impaired, or otherwise disabled, and those who have limited reading skills.
-Log and other records corroborating that those residents received comprehensive, age-appropriate PREA education within ten days of intake.
-Education and informational materials (posters, resident handbook, etc.) in compliance with the Standard.
-I-A-10.0 Preventing Youth Sexual Abuse pp. 8-9, IV.D.
-Resident education materials and forms.
-Hotline Poster -English.
+Resident educational materials in formats accessible to those who are limited English proficient, deaf or hearing impaired, blind or visually impaired, and/or otherwise disabled, and those who have limited reading skills.
+Records corroborating that those residents received comprehensive, ageappropriate PREA education within ten days of intake.
+Educational and informational materials (posters, Resident Handbook, Youth Safety Guide, etc.) in compliance with the Standard.
+Documentation covered all 11 residents who were admitted between April 1, 2022, and April 1, 2023.
+Policy I-A-10.0, Preventing Youth Sexual Abuse (pp. 8-9, IV.D).
+Resident educational materials and forms.
+Hotline Poster - English.

 Hotline Poster - Spanish.
-Local operating protocol - Language Interpreter Services Spanish forms.
+Local operating protocol - Language Interpreter Services, Spanish forms.
 Hearing Impaired Interpreter Request website for hearing impaired/deaf youth.
-Youth Sexual Safety Education - Spanish.
-During the Audit, notices were updated and replaced to make it clear that there is a difference between reporting sexual abuse and seeking a Victim's Advocate.
-Additionally, some youth forms did not have a date.
-This was corrected during the Audit, and well, and with verification provided.
-The agency and facility have made updates to their PREA Education and Screening processes during the past year.
-During the 30 days after the On-Site Review, staff who complete Resident Education and Screening completed refresher training on these tasks to increase consistency.
-The curriculum and documentation of the training were provided and reviewed.
-In the final analysis, the facility has provided a triangulation of evidence of compliance with this Standard.
+Hotline card, English and Spanish.
+Hearing Impaired Interpreter Service Contract and Guide.
+Victim Advocate Poster, Bilingual.
+A triangulation of this substantial pool of evidence verifies compliance with this Standard.